Defaulting on a Merchant Cash Advance Loan?

 - You spend the funds to hire staff and advertise and buy inventory, but sales have not recovered

-- Payments of $6,500 per month are getting too difficult, you are no longer taking pay and you are racking up debts with vendors
+- Payments of $6,500 per month are getting too difficult, you are no longer taking pa salary, and you are racking up debts with vendors

-First, try and call your MCA and work out a modification or deferment if the payments are getting too tough.
-Make sure you have thoroughly analyzed your business debt situation and you know how to create a detailed business debt schedule.
+First, try and call your MCA and work out a modification or deferment if the payments are getting too tight.
+Make sure you have thoroughly analyzed your business debt situation, and you know how to create a detailed business debt schedule.

-If you have made these efforts and you truly cannot pay, then you really have no choice but to stop the auto withdrawals.
-As you now know, it is a breach of the contract and it exposes you, but this is better than any other alternative you have right?
-The MCA still has limited right and limited collateral.
-In most cases, these accounts can then be settled for a fraction of what is owed, even if the business remains open.
+If you have made these efforts and you truly cannot pay, then you have no choice but to stop the auto withdrawals.
+As you now know, it is a breach of the contract, and it exposes you, but this is better than any other alternative you have right?
+The MCA still has limited rights and limited collateral.
+In most cases, these accounts can then get settled for a fraction of what is owed, even if the business remains open.
 We have had great success getting these accounts settled for pennies on the dollar.

 I will not say that this is easy and you will likely be full of fear when defaulting, so don’t go through it alone.
 Hire an expert, and we will handle this for you.
 The collection calls and harassment will be bad enough from the MCAs, and you need to stay focused on rebuilding your company.
 Give us a call, and we can set you up for a free consultation where we will give you an honest assessment of your business debt situation.